flashMve/weather_pal/README.md

 ## App Latest APK From Artifacts Steps

-1. Go to the Actions tab
+1. Go to the Actions tab in the repo [here](https://github.com/flashMve/weather_pal/actions)
 2. Click on the latest workflow run
 3. Click on the Artifacts tab
 4. Download the APK